* Wall St extends gains for third day

 By Angela Moon

-NEW YORK, June 27 Global equity markets and
+NEW YORK, June 27 World equity markets and bonds

-bonds extended gains on Thursday, showing further signs of
+gained on Thursday, showing further signs of stabilizing from a

 A number of upbeat U.S. economic reports on the housing

 sector and consumer spending further eased worries over whether

 the world's biggest economy could withstand the winding down of